 OTTP-SF provides ongoing training and education on topics of diversity, cultural competency, trauma-informed care, and evidence-based practices.
 OTTP-SF clinicians have expertise in various areas, and we therefore utilize staff knowledge and skills internally to educate our colleagues.
 We also provide cross training to our partner agencies in the Bay Area on topics such as the Individual Placement and Support Model of Employment, The Double OT Assessment, motivational interviewing, sensory intervention strategies for youth experiencing trauma, and therapeutic yoga practice.
 OTTP-SF clinicians frequently present at state and national conferences.

 OTTP-SF is vehemently opposed to systemic racism and firmly believes that change begins with each of us.
 We are committed to an ongoing focus on diversity, inclusion, and equity in our hiring practices, policies, and clinical interventions.
+We especially encourage clinicians of color and with lived experience to apply to work with us.
 Internally, OTTP-SF has incorporated anti-racism work and accountability in our clinical practice.
 All clinicians and advisory board members are actively involved in advocacy efforts to end racial and social injustice.
 OTTP-SF partners with local, state, and national political advocacy groups and systems to advocate for social and occupational justice for all.

 "I love working at OTTP because it gives me an opportunity to be creative and share my passion for OT.
 It feels rewarding to give back to the community that I grew up in.
 When I go to work, I feel like I'm actually engaging in meaningful real life occupations out in the community and not limited to a therapy room.
 I experience a sense of support, community, and friendship with my colleagues, which makes me want to come to work!" - Janelle Buccat